Regular Maintenance, Pre- and Post-trip Inspections Protect Wheel Ends

 - Check for regrooved tires on steering axle

 - Check tread wear and measure major tread groove depth

 - Inspect the sidewall for improper repairs, such as tire plugs

 - Check for tire contact with any part of the vehicle or another tire

 - Check for markings on the tire that would exclude its use on a steering axle

 - Check for tires touching one another or any part

-Hough added that drivers and technicians also need to be careful not to over-torque lug nuts, which will stretch the stud.
-"Once a wheel stud is stretched, the stud will never maintain the correct torque,” he said.
+Hough added that drivers and technicians also need to be careful not to over-torque lug nuts; over-torquing will stretch the studs.
+“Once a wheel stud is stretched, the stud will never maintain the correct torque,” he said.